au-research/ARDC-23-things/REUSE.md

 Have you adapted 23 (research data) things for your institution?
 [Let us know](mailto:contact@ardc.org.au) so we can feature your program here.

+If you reuse these materials, we ask that you provide the following attribution in the form of a citation:

+Liffers, Matthias, Stokes, Liz, Burton, Nichola, Kelly, Andrew, Honeyman, Tom, Brownlee, Rowan, … Brady, Catherine.
+(2020).
+23 (research data) Things.
+Zenodo. http://doi.org/10.5281/zenodo.3955523